 - Left hemisphere.
 It is dominant in calculation, speech, and reasoning (logic)

 - Right hemisphere.
 Good intuition, creativity, music and arts (artistic)

 Now, you are familiar with the primary parts of the brain and how each element functions.
 Let us start by discovering the reason why we frequently have to have water in our system.

 Role of water

-Water is present in every part of our body, from our brain, lungs even to our teeth.
+Water is present in every part of our body, from our brain, and lungs even to our teeth.
 We all know that in our entire system, we have roughly about 70% water, which makes it a huge factor in how it operates.
 There are several roles listed below that you should know about:

-The brain needs water nutrients to create hormones that are typically released in the bloodstream by glands carrying specific instructions for each cell action, as neurotransmitters are tiny molecules that relay synapse signals from one neuron that regulate our emotions and feelings.
+The brain needs water and nutrients to create hormones that are typically released in the bloodstream by glands carrying specific instructions for each cell action, as neurotransmitters are tiny molecules that relay synapse signals from one neuron that regulate our emotions and feelings.

-Major types of neurotransmitter:
+Major types of neurotransmitters